Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well: Theoretical Model

 In this expression, $\psi^{}_{\bk}$ and $\bd^{}_{\bk}$ denote the momentum-dependent spatial components of the spin-singlet and spin-triplet constituents of the superconducting order parameters, respectively~\cite{sigrist2009}.
 These components are characterized as even and odd functions with respect to the momentum $\bk$~\cite{Samokhin_2004}.
 The projection of the superconducting gap function onto the helical bands gives rise to $\Delta^{}_{\bk,\xi}=\psi^{}_{\bk}+\xi|\bd^{}_{\bk}|$.
-The orientation of $\bd^{}_{\bk}$ concerning the photon polarization axis $\hat{\bp}$ is determined by the angle $\varsigma^{}_{\bk}$.
-The permissible irreducible representations of the $C^{}_{4v}$ point group within a square lattice include $A^{}_{1}$, $B^{}_{1}$, and $B^{}_{2}$.
-The corresponding translationally invariant structure factors can be found in Table~\ref{Tab:Stracture_Factor}.
+The translational invariant structure factors of the permissible irreducible representations of the $C^{}_{4v}$ point group within a square lattice can be found in the Table~\ref{Tab:Stracture_Factor}.